ibm-cloud-docs/speech-to-text/language-create.md

     {: pre}

     For more information about the library, see [pypi.python.org/pypi/requests ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://pypi.python.org/pypi/requests){: new_window}.
-1. Edit the script to replace the following two variables with the username and password from your {{site.data.keyword.speechtotextshort}} service credentials:
+1. Edit the script to replace the `password` string `iam_apikey` with the API key from your {{site.data.keyword.speechtotextshort}} service credentials:

     ```
-    username = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
-    password = "zzzzzzzzzzzz"
+    password = "iam_apikey"
     ```
     {: codeblock}

-    For more information, see [Service credentials for {{site.data.keyword.watson}} services](/docs/services/watson/getting-started-credentials.html).
 1. Run the script by entering the following command:

     ```bash
     python testSTTcustom.py
     ```
     {: pre}

+**Note:** The script uses the following default URL: `https://stream.watsonplatform.net`.
+If you created your service instance in a different region, modify the `uri` variables to use your region.
+For example, use `https://gateway-wdc.watsonplatform.net` if your service instance resides in the US East data center.

 ### Example shell script
 {: #shellScript}